Chapter 108

 champagne, wine, beer?
 We have just about everything back here.”

-shows just enough of her teeth to notice the fangs.
+that shows just enough of her teeth to notice the fangs.
 She's wearing a maroon

-power suit, but also enough jewelry to open a store.
-We’re in the back of a
+power suit, but also enough jewelry to make a preacher want to rob her.
+We’re

-limousine, the windows are tinted too dark for me to see through.
-On my left is
+in the back of a limousine, the windows are tinted too dark for me to see

-a bald man big enough to be a body builder, less pale, but even with his scowl
+through.
+On my left is a bald man big enough to be a body builder, less pale,

-I can tell he’s a vampire too.
-Probably a bodyguard or something.
+but even with his scowl I can tell he’s a vampire too.
+Probably a bodyguard or

 someone looking for Destiny, no, I’m sure of it.
 My mind runs down the options